NAFTeam/NAFF/docs/src/Guides/07 Creating Prefixed Commands.md

 #### `typing.Optional`

-Usually, `Optional[OBJECT]` is an alias for `Union[OBJECT, None]` - it indicates the parameter can be passed `None`.
+Usually, `Optional[OBJECT]` is an alias for `Union[OBJECT, None]` - it indicates the parameter can be passed `None` or an instance of the object itself.
 It means something slightly different here, however.

 If a parameter is marked as `Optional`, then the command handler will try converting it to the type inside of it, defaulting to either `None` or a default value, if found.
 A similar behavior is done is the value has a default value, regardless of if it is marked with `Optional` or not.